-- Talk to your doctor or pharmacist before taking this medicine if you: - have had a stomach ulcer or stomach surgery in the past. have been taking treatment continuously for reflux or heartburn for 4 or - more weeks. have jaundice (yellowing of skin or eyes) or severe liver problems. - have severe kidney problems. - are aged over 55 years and have new or recently changed reflux symptoms or need to take a non-prescription indigestion or heartburn remedy treatment every - have ever had a skin reaction after treatment with a medicine similar to this medicine that reduces stomach acid
+Talk to your doctor before taking Nexium Control if:

+- You have had a stomach ulcer or stomach surgery in the past.
+You have been taking treatment continuously for reflux or heartburn for 4 or more weeks. - You have jaundice (yellowing of skin or eyes) or severe liver problems - You have severe kidney problems. - You are aged over 55 years and have new or recently changed reflux symptoms or need to take a non-prescription indigestion or heartburn remedy treatment every day.

-Tell your doctor or pharmacist immediately before or after taking this medicine, if you notice any of the following symptoms, which could be a sign of another, more serious disease
+Tell your doctor immediately before or after taking this medicine, if you notice any of the following symptoms, which could be a sign of another, more serious, disease.
+You lose a lot of weight for no reason.

-- You lose a lot of weight for no reason. - You have problems or pain when swallowing.
-You get stomach pain or signs of indigestion such as nausea, fullness, bloating - especially after food intake.
-You begin to vomit food or blood, which may appear as dark coffee grounds in - You pass black stools (blood-stained faeces). - You have severe or persistent diarrhoea; esomeprazole has been associated with a small increased risk of infectious diarrhoea. - -You get a rash on your skin, especially in areas exposed to the sun.
-Tell your doctor as soon as you can, as you may need to stop your treatment with this medicine.
-Remember to also mention any other ill-effects like pain in your joints.
+- · You have problems or pain when swallowing - You get stomach pain or signs of indigestion such as nausea, fullness, bloating especially after food intake. - You begin to vomit food or blood, which may appear as dark coffee grounds in your vomit.
+You pass black stools (blood-stained faeces). - You have severe or persistent diarrhoea; esómeprazole has been associated with a small increased risk of infectious diarrhoea.